gksander/react-native-turbo-styles/README.md

 ## Library Overview

 TurboStyles is built around the concept of "style handlers", which are merely functions that return style objects.
 The function name is used as a "classname" prefix, and the argument of function is passed as a "classname" suffix.
+This can be illustrated with the following diagram.

+TODO: Diagram of this...

-Let's check out an example.
+Let's check out an example with code.
 We can create a very basic style builder like this:

 ```ts
 import { ViewStyle, TextStyle } from 'react-native';